Mississippi State Sovereignty Commission

 The Mississippi State Sovereignty Commission (also called the MSSC or Sov-Com) was a state agency in Mississippi active from 1956 to 1973 and tasked with fighting integration and controlling civil rights activism.
 It was overseen by the Governor of Mississippi.
 The stated objective of the commission was to "[...] protect the sovereignty of the state of Mississippi, and her sister states" from "encroachment thereon by the Federal Government".
 It coordinated activities to portray the state and racial segregation in a more positive light.
 Serving governors and lieutenant governors of Mississippi were ex officio members of the commission.
 The Sovereignty Commission spied on and conspired against civil rights activists and organized pressure and economic retaliation against those who supported the civil rights movement in Mississippi.

 The agency was given unusual authority to investigate citizens of the state, issue subpoenas and even exercise police powers, although it was not attached to any law enforcement agency.
-During its existence, the commission profiled more than 87,000 persons associated with, or suspected to be associated with, the civil rights movement (which it opposed).
-It investigated the work and credit histories and even personal relations of persons it investigated.
-It collaborated with local white officials of government, police, and business to pressure African Americans to give up activism, especially by economic pressures, such as causing them to be fired, evicted from rental housing, or to have their businesses boycotted.
+During its existence, the commission profiled more than 87,000 persons associated with, or suspected to be associated with, the civil rights movement.
+It investigated the work and credit histories and even personal relations of persons under its surveillance.
+It collaborated with local white government officials, police officers, and business leaders to pressure and intimidate African Americans into giving up activism.
+The agency especially used economic pressure, such as causing targets to be fired, evicted from rental housing, or subjected to boycotts of their businesses.
+The Sovereignty Commission at times enacted consequences through clandestine information sharing with Citizens' Councils, private segregationist organizations that employed both economic coercion and sporadic violence.
+NAACP field secretary Medgar Evers characterized this partnership as creating "a secret police with huge sums of public money to spend on going around and spying on private citizens".